 - 1 teaspoon ground cumin

-- 1 cup brown lentils (or green lentils.
-Dried, not cooked)
+- 1 cup dried brown lentils (or green lentils.
+If using canned, see FAQs below)

 - 1 teaspoon dry mint